json5/json5/README.md

 # JSON5 – Modern JSON

-JSON is strict.
-Keys need to be quoted; strings can only be double-quoted;
-objects and arrays can't have trailing commas; and comments aren't allowed.
+Writing JSON by hand can be tedious.
+Keys need to be quoted; strings can only be double-quoted; objects and arrays can't have trailing commas; and comments aren't supported.

-Using such a strict subset of "JavaScript object notation" was likely for the best at the time, but with modern ECMAScript 5 engines like V8 in Chrome and Node, these limitations are cumbersome.
+Using such a strict subset of "JavaScript object notation" was great for the IE6 generation, but with modern ECMAScript 5 engines like V8 in Chrome and Node, these limitations are cumbersome.

 JSON5 does for JSON what ES5 did for ES3.
-It also is to regular ES5 what JSON was to ES3 — a pure subset.
+It's also a strict subset of ES5 like regular JSON is of ES3.

 This module provides a replacement for ES5's native `JSON.parse()` method that understands these additions.
 The parser is based directly off of Douglas